-ApsaraMQ for Kafka is a fully managed, distributed messaging service built on Apache Kafka.
-It provides high throughput and elastic scalability for real-time data pipelines, without the operational overhead of running your own Kafka clusters.
-ApsaraMQ for Kafka is an indispensable part of the big data ecosystem.
+ApsaraMQ for Kafka is a fully managed, distributed messaging service built on Apache Kafka that delivers high throughput and elastic scalability for real-time data pipelines, without the operational overhead of self-managed clusters.

 Common workloads include log collection, monitoring data aggregation, streaming data processing, and large-scale online and offline analytics.